 Academic Enrichment Program (Years 7 to 10) - The Flyers Program

-Students in Years 7 to 10 who are achieving at a very high standard and/or not being appropriately challenged within the classroom disciplines are identified during Term 1 and Invited to be part of the academic enrichment program.
-These programs are designed to engage students at a level significantly beyond usual classroom learning experiences through their academic rigour, transdisciplinary approach and independent learning requirements.
+Students in Years 7 to 10 who are achieving at a very high standard and/or not being appropriately challenged within the classroom disciplines are identified during Term 1 and Invited to be part of the academic enrichment program, called the Flyers Program.
+This programs is designed to engage students at a level significantly beyond usual classroom learning experiences through their academic rigour, transdisciplinary approach and independent learning requirements.

 Classroom Program to Support Literacy and Numeracy